eileengarip/adverse-selection-sim/README.md

 Our P&L is the net of 2 competing forces: gains from noise flow `(1 − p) × spread/2` and losses to informed flow, which is roughly `p × (average amount you're picked off by)`

 As `p_informed` rises, the first shrinks and the second rises.
-In this configuration, we can see that the crossover sits at near `p_informed=0.5`
+In this configuration, at this spread and this sigma, we can see that the crossover sits near `p_informed=0.5`

 ### Break-even spread